denn1s/computer-graphics-v3/README.md

 The project is organized into the following files:

 -   `src/main.rs`: The main entry point of the program.
-It initializes `raylib`, creates a window, and contains the main render loop.
+It initializes `raylib`, creates a window, and contains the main render loop and lighting calculations.
 -   `src/camera.rs`: Implements the orbit camera, including its orientation and movement logic.
 -   `src/framebuffer.rs`: This file contains the `Framebuffer` struct, which is used to store the rendered image before it is displayed on the screen.
+-   `src/light.rs`: Defines the `Light` struct, representing a light source in the scene.
+-   `src/material.rs`: Defines the `Material` struct, which describes the properties of a surface (diffuse color, specularity).
 -   `src/ray_intersect.rs`: This file defines the `RayIntersect` trait, which is used to check if a ray intersects with an object in the scene.
 -   `src/sphere.rs`: This file contains the `Sphere` struct and its implementation of the `RayIntersect` trait.